-Do you think that you will be styling a Christmas table for entertaining this holiday season this year?
+Do you think that you will be styling a Christmas table for entertaining the holiday season this year?
 Want to add a festive item to your table?
-Let me show you how to make DIY charger plates for Christmas.
+Let me show you how to make Dollar DIY Christmas charger plates.

 Welcome to Day 2 of Christmas in July 2022.
 I love looking back at last year’s Christmas DIY projects.
 It’s great that they will be just as merry and bright this year as last year.

 If you missed Day 1 ~ How to Use Dollar Tree Candles to Make Christmas Candles ~ check it out.